Reason #5 why the Wizard likes Bovada:

 The bottom line shows if the counter were to bet $100 every time the Panda count rose to 11 or higher, he could expect to earn $17.80 per hour.
 Meanwhile, he could earn $44.90 per hour counting the Dragon 7 bet.
 The weightings are different for the two counts, so it would require twice the effort to count both bets.
 If the game goes too fast and only one count is possible, obviously, go with the Dragon 7, which is 2.5 times as profitable.
 However, if you are counting the Dragon 7 anyway and have the ability to count the Panda as well, doing so will increase the expected win by 40%, to $62.70 for the $100 player.

-Some casinos do not place the cut card so deeply into the show.
+Some casinos do not place the cut card so deeply into the shoe.
 For them, the following tables show the same statistics as the table above for various cut card placement points, from 14 to 104 cards from the end of the shoe.
 The next table is for the Panda 8, and the following for the Dragon 7.

 Panda 8 at Various Penetrations